luisvinicius167/dutier/README.md

  ### React Examples:
 [![React with Dutier](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/1AyKXMpG)

-With `Dutier` your `Actions` are pure functions that just returns a payload information about how to work with the state, and the `dispatch` method always return new values based on your initial state.
+With `Dutier` your `actions` are async by default and just pure functions that returns a payload information about how to work with the state, and the `dispatch` method always return new values based on your state.

 ```javascript
 import { createStore, getState, dispatch } from 'dutier'